-People need to be heard, especially strangers.
+People need to be heard and know their lives matter.
 I listen to tell their stories and give them a voice.
 Stories help us find common ground, breaking down invisible walls that keep us from understanding each other.

-I grew up in Yazoo City, Mississippi, and live on a little farm outside of Fairhope, Alabama.
+I grew up in Yazoo City, Mississippi, and now live with my husband, John, on a little farm outside of Fairhope, Alabama.
 The Mississippi Delta and Mobile, the Birthplace of Mardi Gras, are my favorite places for pictures and stories, but I go everywhere for my blog, Our Southern Souls (now also two books).
-The Souls project began almost nine years ago, inspired by my experience writing about bus riders in Mobile, Alabama.
+The Souls project began almost ten years ago, inspired by my experience writing about bus riders in Mobile, Alabama.
 I spent months on the buses, listening to the everyday tales of those who rely on public transportation for all aspects of their lives.

 I’m part of the APR team that won a national Sigma Delta Chi award from the Society of Professional Journalists for a documentary on the long-term impact of the BP oil spill and two national first-place awards from the Public Media Journalists Association for our investigative series “Bad Chemistry.”
 I also won the 2024 Nappie for “Best Baldwinian Right Now.”

 People and their stories inspire and give hope in a crazy world.
-My mission is to help them tell those stories.
+My mission is to help them tell those stories and understand a little more of my own life.

 (Photographs by Gary Brady and Toni Riales)